intelec.us root |

 long known as a womanizer and assaulter of slave women, took his young

-Paulding or Polk County kinsman out for a good time before he left for the army.
-The very young
+Polk County kinsman out for a good time before he left for

 man got the woman Mary pregnant and James White was born around